 - Toyinda L. Smith, founder of The Coaching Seat

-“This was more than just a panel or a photo op,” said one IPS student who attended.
-“I left with confidence—and with names and advice I’ll never forget.”
+“This was more than just a panel or a photo op,” one IPS student who attended said.
+“I left with confidence — and with names and advice I’ll never forget.”

 Organizers say this is just the beginning.
 The event is part of a broader commitment by the WNBA All-Star 2025 Host Committee to engage women and girls in meaningful, transformational ways ahead of the highly anticipated game weekend next summer in Indianapolis.

-The “I Can Be That” series will continue with additional events and mentorship opportunities in the coming months to inspire the next generation of leaders in Indiana and beyond.
+The “I Can Be That” series will continue with additional industry-focused opportunities in the coming months to inspire the next generation of leaders in Indiana and beyond.

 Click here to read more local news.